Relive the Old West in Southeast Idaho!

 Butch Cassidy and his gang robbed the Bank of Montpelier at 3:13 pm on August 13, 1896 after the 13th deposit in the amount of $13.00, then raced out of town.
 For a week the posse followed but gave up the chase near Snyder Basin.
 No one really knows what happened to the money or for that matter exactly where the men went.
 After his arrest later, Meeks swore that he never got a penny of the loot. . .
 Meeks was the only one ever arrested.
 Cassidy and Lay were never brought to trial.

-Step into the days of the Old West and the Oregon Trail by taking a one hour 2,000 mile journey on the Oregon Trail-all within the comfort of the National Oregon/California Trail Center.
+Step into the days of the Old West and the Oregon Trail by taking a one hour 2,000 mile journey on the Oregon Trail.
 You and your family will become members of a simulated wagon train headed west and be guided by our Wagon Master and live cast of pioneers whose dialogue and stories will make the adventure come alive!
 It’s the most fun you’ll ever have learning history!
 For more information please call 1-866-847-3800 or visit their website.

 A visit to the Fort Hall Replica is to enter the 19th Century world of explorers, trappers, fur traders, Native Americans, pioneers, Gold seekers, historic figures, and common folk; all of whom visited the place called Fort Hall on the banks of the Snake River in what is now Southeast Idaho.
 The roads to the Replica follow close to the Oregon and California Trails and other famous roads and byways.